Jiaqi-Bi-Not-PhD/Correlated-Frailty-Model-with-Missing-Continuous-Covariate-in-Family-Based-Study-V2.2/README.md

 - `truncnorm`.

 Their required transitive dependencies are installed automatically by R.
-Installing `frailtypack` may require C, C++, and Fortran compilers together with BLAS and LAPACK development libraries.
+**Installing `frailtypack` may require C, C++, and Fortran compilers together with BLAS and LAPACK development libraries.
 Please contact the maintainer of `frailtypack` for any download specifications.
-You may find the following link useful: https://cran.r-project.org/web/packages/frailtypack/index.html.
+You may find the following link useful**: https://cran.r-project.org/web/packages/frailtypack/index.html.

 Parallel execution is controlled by `SIM_CORES`.
 On Windows, the scripts use one core because `parallel::mclapply()` does not provide multicore execution there.
+I strongly recommend users to run simulations in MacOS/Linux environment instead of Windows.
+It may take years to complete the simulation if you use Windows.

 ## Step 1: obtain the code

-Download or clone the repository, open a terminal, and change to the repository root—the directory containing this `README.md`.
+Download or clone the repository, open a terminal, and change to the repository root, the directory containing this `README.md`.

 Multi-line commands below use the macOS/Linux continuation character `\` for readability.
 In Windows PowerShell, enter the same command and options on one